LinkedIn Profile and Job Scraper

 README

-Through this LinkedIn MCP server, AI assistants like Claude can connect to your LinkedIn.
+An MCP server that lets AI assistants like Claude read LinkedIn data through your own logged-in browser session.
 Access profiles and companies, search for jobs, or get job details.

 uvx Install MCP Bundle Docker Development